-Mirbeau Inn & Spa is located on the 18th hole of the renowned Rees Jones golf course and adjacent to the Jack Nicklaus course at the Pinehills Golf Club.
+Mirbeau Inn & Spa is located next door to the renowned Rees Jones golf course and adjacent to the Jack Nicklaus course at the Pinehills Golf Club.
 The Pinehills Golf Club was created to rival the country’s most prestigious golf clubs, bringing world class, daily fee golf to New England.
 Conveniently located in Plymouth, Massachusetts, Pinehills Golf Club is spectacularly set on over 300 acres of rolling hills punctuated by dramatic, glacially carved kettles and kames.
 Here, you’ll find two 18-hole championship courses designed by Rees Jones and Nicklaus Design, the most extensive practice facilities in New England, and the Pinehills Golf Academy, providing quality PGA instruction.
 You’ll also enjoy the Clubhouse, offering gracious amenities and fine dining.

 An unparalleled range of comprehensive facilities, attentive service and a commitment to excellence are the hallmarks of Pinehills, which is dedicated to offering players of all levels a “total golf” experience in keeping with the rich traditions of the world’s greatest game.
 Discover for yourself why Pinehills Golf Club has won accolades from Golf Magazine, Golf Digest, and Travel & Leisure Golf magazine, among others.
 Read an article about “Picture Perfect Pinehills” by clicking here.
 Or go to www.pinehillsgolf.com for more information about The Pinehills Golf Club.